Greener Business Choices

 Since transportation contributes to CO2 emissions and greenhouse gasses, it’s important to curtail freight/pollution.
 Shopping at local stores and suppliers keeps things greener for the environment and supports the fiscal health of the community.

 Whenever possible, locations in closer proximity receive a higher recommendation for photo session sites.
 Carpooling with team members cuts down road traffic and fills up fewer parking spaces.
-Engaging in virtual online video meetings also cut back on gasoline consumption and diminish environmental impact.
+Engaging in virtual online video meetings also cuts back on gasoline consumption and diminishes the environmental impact.

 As a steward of the environment, all photographic sessions in natural areas, parks, or other open spaces abide by the “Leave no trace” motto.
 This means taking out what we take into the area.